 Combining a touchpoints timeline with information on channels and responsibility creates a customer journey map.
 Using that map to prioritise activity and track the impact provides confidence that each incremental improvement is working towards the overarching goals of your organisation.
 The customer journey map is the essential starting point and ongoing guide to your own journey of optimising customer experience.

-About Make it Clear
+How Make it Clear can help you

 A glossary of commonly used UX terms to help designers, researchers and developers communicate with clients, stakeholders and fellow team members.